bitlamas/xmrig-monitor/README.md

 # XMRig-Monitor
-HTML XMRig Monitor

-Extremely simple to use monitor for XMRig mining software.
+Extremely simple to use, HTML monitor for XMRig mining software.
 It also has a proxy monitor (`monitor-proxy.html`).
+Please check screenshots at the end of the page.

 This monitor is better used with a browser addon/extension that lets you auto-refresh a tab.
 I personally refresh every minute.

-## Screenshots

 ## Setup